• Home

 • My Account

-When planning on installing a tiny woodstove, it’s important to ensure the space you plan on putting it in is big enough to meet the required distances to combustibles for both the stove and stovepipe.
+When planning on installing a tiny wood stove , it’s important to ensure that the space you plan on installing it in is big enough to meet the required distances to combustibles for both the stove and stovepipe.

 Stove Distance to Combustibles

-Since these are uncertified stoves, they have a set minimum distance to combustibles which depend on the country they’re installed in.
-In Canada that distance is 48” and in the US it is 36”.
+Stove distances to combustibles should be no less than 36”.
 These distances can be reduced by 2/3 with an approved heat shield with an 1” air gap behind it.

 Installing a stove in a space that doesn’t meet requirements can result in a fire.
 A common mistake people make is to install the stove too close to combustibles and after having a few fires in it have deemed it safe.